 There are four aspects that potentially contribute to – or detract from – your self-esteem:

-- Psychological: your childhood and adult experiences, any trauma or shaming (which can be traumatic enough in itself), your lifestyle, the impact of injury, trauma or disability, your self-evaluation
+- Psychological: your childhood and adult experiences, the impact of any trauma, injury or shaming (which can be traumatic enough in itself), your lifestyle and your self-evaluation;

-- Social aspects: your social connections and the feedback you receive from the people around you, your social competence, your lifestyle
+- Social: your social connections and the feedback you receive from the people around you, your social competence, your lifestyle.

-These factors cannot be separated to figure out what exactly self-esteem is.
+These factors cannot be separated to figure out where exactly self-esteem is lacking or abundant.
 It’s the interplay between these four factors that dictates how much self-respect you have.
 So, there’s no easy formula!

-Most psychologists think that your self-esteem is fixed (trait), with periodic ups and downs.
+Most psychologists think that your self-esteem is fixed, with periodic ups and downs.

-However, the really good news is that whatever the state of your self-esteem now, if you’re unhappy with how you feel about yourself you can change it - without a doubt!
+However, the good news is that, if you’re unhappy with how you feel about yourself, you can change it!

-I personally believe you can make the changes that will allow you to feel loads better - and I base that confidence on having counselled hundreds of people who have been able to make permanent changes to their lives.
+I base that confidence on having counselled hundreds of people who have been able to make permanent changes to their lives.
 In this article, I’m hoping to help you do the same.

 What are the benefits of high self-esteem?

 Healthy self-esteem can have a really positive ripple effect.
 Being around a happy, energetic and positive person is uplifting.
-That's why I want to help you build yours!
+And that’s why I want to help you build yours!

 15 Signs of healthy self-esteem

-When you’re building your self-esteem, you’ll begin to notice any of the following:
+When you’re working on increasing your self-esteem, you’ll begin to notice any of the following:

-- You’re more likely to build healthy relationships (see: Healthy relationship tips and advice), and to generously love another person, because you can love yourself
+- You’re more likely to build healthy relationships (see: Healthy relationship tips and advice), and to generously love another person because you can love yourself.

-- You won’t be terrified by having to come out of your comfort zone and gain a greater sense of achievement by stretching yourself
+- You won’t be terrified of stepping out of your comfort zone, and you’ll gain a greater sense of achievement by stretching yourself.

-- You’re more likely to attract friends as people are naturally attracted to someone with a positive outlook
+- You’re more likely to attract friends because people are naturally attracted to someone with a positive outlook.

-- You’re less likely to suffer from depression as you 'manage' life’s setbacks better
+- You’re less likely to suffer from depression as you manage life’s setbacks more effectively.

-- You’re less likely to suffer from anxiety, but if you do – you'll have learned to manage it well
+- You’re less likely to suffer from anxiety, but if you do – you’re more likely to to manage it well.

 These signs of positive self-esteem show just how important it is for the health and well-being of an individual, a family and a community!

-On the other hand if you have low self-esteem, I hope you’ll think all of the above things are worth aiming for?
-You are SO worth it.
-Remember, you’re as unique as the stars - there is absolutely no one like you.
+If you’re suffering from low self-esteem, I hope you’ll think all of the above things are worth aiming for because you are SO worth it!
+Remember, you’re as unique as any star in the sky – there is absolutely no one like you.

 A note of caution before you learn how to build self-esteem

-An overly high sense of self-esteem causes people to become over-confident, leading to poor decision making and increased risk-taking.
-Narcissistic people have too much of it as well.
+An overly high sense of self-esteem can be a narcissistic trait.
+It can lead to overconfidence, poor decision making and increased risk-taking.

 If you evaluate yourself in too positive a light, you’re less likely to have patience with – and empathy for – others.
 This is definitely not what we’re aiming for.